wp-plugins/events-made-easy/readme.txt

 * Feature: initial state for a new event can now be set in the settings page
 * Feature: new access right setting for publish events
 * Extra: included the plugin events-made-easy-frontend-submit, see the dir extras/plugins/events-made-easy-frontend-submit
+* Extra: if the end date is empty, it will always be the start date now.
+If you want to check if they are equal, use conditional tags
 * Bugfix: typo fix in eme_events.php influencing location showing
 * Bugfix: typo fix in eme_events.php for a jquery statement
 * Bugfix: when adding a registration via the backend and approval was required, the registered person would get a pending message although it was already approved